 You can store any leftover jalapeno popper chicken in the fridge for up to 5 days.
 I prefer to store the chicken in glass bowls because this way you can just reheat it right in the container.

 Reheat the chicken in the oven for 10-15 minutes at 375° Fahrenheit or pop it in the microwave for 1-2 minutes.
 Make sure to sprinkle some water over top before reheating so the chicken doesn't dry out – this is my special trick to get rid of that leftover chicken taste!

-Freeze the chicken in a Ziploc freezer bag or in a glass container with a lid for up to 3 months.
-Let the chicken defrost in the fridge overnight and then reheat as normal.
+Freeze any jalapeno stuffed chicken in a Ziploc freezer bag or in a glass container with a lid for up to 3 months.
+Let the chicken defrost in the fridge overnight, then reheat as normal.

 My meal planning service, Dinner Prep Pro, removes the guesswork and helps you get dinner on the table in 15-20 minutes each night.
 My meal prep checklists only take 1 hour each week!